MageOfficial/MageAI-5D/README.md

 Currently I am using a negaMax search algorithm.

 The search optimizations are currently:
--Move ordering based on MVV-LVA
+- Move ordering based on MVV-LVA
--Move ordering with checks
+- Move ordering with checks
--Move ordering with Static Exchange Evaluation(SEE) -Move ordering using killer heuristic
+- Move ordering with Static Exchange Evaluation(SEE)
+- Move ordering using killer heuristic
--A evaluation mode for detecting mates by returning 0 for stats which are not checkmate.
+- A evaluation mode for detecting mates by returning 0 for stats which are not checkmate.

 WIP additions:
 - Quiescence search